Radiosophy expanded its home HD Radio selection with the lowest-priced tabletop HD Radio to date, the $119 HD100 due in May.

 For a limited time, Radiosophy will sell the HD100 at an introductory price of $99.95 on orders placed by June 30 on the company’s Web site, www.radiosophy.com, or at its toll-free number, (877) 4HD-RADIO.

 Tabletop HD Radios generally retail at prices starting at $299, though RadioShack offers an Accurian-branded tabletop radio at $199.

-The multicast-capable 2x4-watt (RMS) HD100 comes with “scan HD” feature that enables scanning only of HD Radio stations in the area.
-When the radio detects a digital station, an indicator light blinks until the receiver locks on that station.
-A “scan all” feature lets users scan for both analog and HD stations.
+The multicast-capable 2×4-watt (RMS) HD100 comes with “scan HD” feature that enables scanning only of HD Radio stations in the area.

 Other functions include alarm, snooze and sleep clock-radio functions.
-The text display scrolls to show HD Radio station data and analog-FM RDS Radio Data System (RDS) data such as station name, call letters, song titles, artist name, traffic updates, news alerts, weather forecasts and sports scores.
+The text display scrolls to show HD Radio station data and analog-FM RDS Radio Data System (RDS) data.